The Liam Rosenior playbook that can appease Chelsea and justify controversial move

 For Rosenior, the trophy clock will already be ticking, and he knows it.
 “This is a club with a unique spirit and a proud history of winning trophies.
 My job is to protect that identity and create a team that reflects these values in every game we play as we continue winning trophies,” he says.

-Form and trajectory was not the only contributor to Maresca’s sacking, of course.
-The Italian’s future at Stamford Bridge had grown bleak after expressing his dissatisfaction with the Chelsea hierarchy publicly, with his dismissal coming just 19 days after he saying he’d endured his “worst 48 hours” at the club because “many people didn’t support me and the team”.
-Speaking out against your bosses, as Ruben Amorim has also discovered of late, often leads to one emphatic consequence.
+Form and trajectory were not the only contributors to Maresca’s sacking, of course.
+The Italian’s future at Stamford Bridge had grown bleak after expressing his dissatisfaction with the Chelsea hierarchy publicly, with his dismissal coming just 19 days after saying he’d endured his “worst 48 hours” at the club because “many people didn’t support me and the team”.
+Speaking out against your bosses, as Ruben Amorim has discovered of late, more often than not leads to one emphatic consequence.

-Maresca was prone to wearing his heart on his sleeve - a delight for the media, less so for the upper brass.
-A departure from such a volatile character would have been desired and Rosenior was already vetted.
+Maresca was prone to wearing his heart on his sleeve – a delight for the media, less so for the upper brass.
+A departure from such a volatile character would have been desired, and Rosenior had already been vetted.
 His experience with BlueCo, staying loyal to them and Strasbourg president Marc Keller amid growing fan backlash against the hierarchy, was no doubt integral to his appointment.

 The 41-year-old nevertheless touches down at Cobham with a mish-mash squad to make something of.
-Maresca’s downfall arguably began with questionable selection and substitution choices, with the managing of minutes for the club’s wingers garnering particular scrutiny.
-Estevao has been among Chelsea’s most dangerous attacking player this term and while it’s crucial he isn’t over-exposed at the tender age of 18, the fact Maresca gave him an hour’s game time in just four Premier League outings raised questions.
+Maresca’s downfall arguably began with questionable selection and substitution choices, the managing of minutes for the club’s wingers garnering particular scrutiny.
+Estevao has been among Chelsea’s most dangerous attacking players this term; while it’s crucial he isn’t overexposed at the tender age of 18, the fact that Maresca gave him an hour’s game time in just four Premier League outings raised questions.

 Rosenior finds himself in a tantalising yet perilous position and will be praying that this opportunity hasn’t come too soon.
-Graham Potter will attest to the damage that can do, Frank Lampard too.
+Graham Potter will attest to the damage that can do; Frank Lampard also.
 But while anticipation swirls at the Bridge, the Meinau falls flat.
 Banners will be unfurled.
 A Strasbourg civil war continues.

 Join our commenting forum